TimothyKusuma/Master-Thesis/README.md

 3. Link Labeling: Capture and label each link based on the visible text or number.
 This label should be placed under the "label" field in the YAML structure.

 4. Additional Texts: Record any other text present in the diagram that isn't part of a node or link.
 In the texts section of the YAML file, list each piece of additional text, prefixed by a "-" sign.

-authors: ''
-constructs:
-  a: NodeLabel1
-  b: NodeLabel2
-  ... [and so on for all nodes]
-figure: FileNameOfDiagram.png
-hypotheses:
-  1:
-    cause: a (source node of link)
-    effect: b (target node of link)
-    label: ''
-    name: ''
-    sign: ''
-    significance: ''
-    strength: ''
-  ... [and so on for all links]
-id: ''
-name: ''
-texts:
-  - ‘AdditionalText1’
-  - ‘AdditionalText2’
-  ... [and so on for all additional texts, each prefixed by '- ']
-year: ''

 Exception Handling: